Poll: Suburbanites back Biden, Sanders over Trump

 Suburban voters prefer Democratic presidential candidates Joe Biden and Bernie Sanders over President Donald Trump, but Trump holds a comfortable lead among independents, according to Hofstra University's new Kalikow Center Poll.

-The poll by the Kalikow Center for the Study of the American Presidency surveyed 1,500 voters nationwide between March 5-12, largely before the spread of coronavirus became a major national issue.
+The poll by the Kalikow Center for the Study of the American Presidency surveyed 1,500 voters nationwide from March 5-12, largely before the spread of coronavirus became a major national issue.

 The survey, conducted by YouGov, a firm specializing in online polling, oversampled suburban voters.

-But Trump leads Biden among voters not affiliated with a major party by a margin of 54.2 percent to 45.8 percent.
+But Trump leads Biden among voters not affiliated with a major party by a margin of 54.2% to 45.8%.

-Sanders, who has lost to Biden in a series of recent Democratic primaries, leads Trump among all voters, 50.1 percent to 49.9 percent.
+Sanders, who has lost to Biden in a series of recent Democratic primaries, leads Trump among all voters, 50.1% to 49.9%.

-Trump's overall approval rating was 47.8 percent, compared with 48.7 percent in the Kalikow School Poll in November.
+Trump's overall approval rating was 47.8%, compared with 48.7% in the Kalikow School Poll in November.

-Biden had an approval rating of 45.7 percent in the new poll, while Sanders' approval rating was 43 percent.
+Biden had an approval rating of 45.7% in the new poll, while Sanders' approval rating was 43%.

 "Following impeachment, acquittal, certainly concerns about economic conditions, it indicates a certain stability for now in American politics and a very competitive presidential race in November," Meena Bose, executive dean of Hofstra’s Peter S. Kalikow School of Government, Public Policy and International Affairs, said of the poll.